Home » Blog » How to Plan a Budget Trip to Sikkim with Family: With Pro Money Saving Tips

 ID cards and Passport-Size Photos: Carry original ID cards, copies, and 4-6 copies of your passport-size photo.

-I wish you a wonderful trip to Sikkim and hope that my Sikkim Travel Guide helped you plan your trip better.
+I wish you a wonderful family trip to Sikkim and hope that my Sikkim Travel Plan helped you plan your trip better.
 If you would like me to add any other information here, do let me know in the comments.
 After your trip, do come back and share your experience in the comments.
 I would love to hear from you.

 Leave a Reply